About the Program

 Circle Program Timeline

-Complete the Application – On the application, you will select whether you want to be a Circle member or facilitator.
+On the intake form, you will select one type of Circle: Women or MBA Reunion.
+Then, you will select to be a Circle facilitator or participant in your chosen Circle.
 Please note that Circles are organized by geographic region and intended to reflect demographic diversity, especially age and industry.
-However, these are not industry-specific Circles.
+These are not industry-specific Circles.